Particular/docs.particular.net/nservicebus/sqlserver/index.md

 - samples/outbox/sqltransport-nhpersistence-ef
 ---

-The SQL Server transport implements a message queueing mechanism on top of a Microsoft SQL Server database.
+The SQL Server transport implements a message queueing mechanism on top of Microsoft SQL Server.
 It provides support for sending messages over [SQL Server](http://www.microsoft.com/en-au/server-cloud/products/sql-server/) tables.
-It does not make any use of ServiceBroker, a messaging technology built into the SQL Server, mainly due to its cumbersome API and difficult maintenance.
+It does **not** make any use of ServiceBroker, a messaging technology built into the SQL Server.

-## How it works?
+## How it works

 The SQL Server transport is a hybrid queueing system which is neither store-and-forward (like MSMQ) nor a broker (like RabbitMQ).
 It treats the SQL Server as a storage infrastructure for the queues.
 The queueing logic itself is implemented and executed as part of the transport code running in an NServiceBus endpoint.

 ## Advantages and Disadvantages of choosing SQL Server Transport

 ### Advantages